Lane County COAD is Standing By

+The Lane County COAD strives to include organizations within their membership that provide this support as part of their mission.
 The COAD’s working relationships are achieved through the promotion of cooperation, communication, coordination, and collaboration of member organizations.

 No member organization has all of the answers for the challenges communities face.
 Members treat each other as partners.

 Members regularly share their capacities, accomplishments, and commitments.
 The COAD maintains good channels for sharing information, listening carefully to each other, and dealing openly with concerns.

 COAD members work together towards the goal of effective service to the community.
 The COAD will equip members to be coordinated in times of disaster through planning and preparation.